 The Master is responsible for ensuring that the ship remains securely moored throughout the stay alongside.
 The Master must ensure that all moorings are regularly tended and maintained in a taut condition.
-For guidance please refer to §6 in the "Standard regulations for the observance of good order in Danish commercial ports"
+For guidance please refer to §6 in the danish legislation: